don-p/dig-it/digit/README.txt

 each equation is displayed.

 Also, the layout in the various application states is not ideal, as a function of the HTML5 game framework I used.
+And, there is a small bug when returning to a new game via "Play Again", which I haven't yet resolved.

 Bonus -> Dragging/dropping the digits plays a sound, and an appropriate sound is played for correct and incorrect answers when all digits have been placed.